 Weddings cancel more often than you think.
 I have had multiple Weddings and Elopements cancel over the years, for a variety of reasons.
 Everything from a death or illness in the family, to family feuds right through to one terrible situation where the bride-to-be passed away unexpectedly before the wedding.
 Nobody knows what tomorrow holds for them, some things are out of our control.
 There is a remote possibility some unexpected circumstances might force you to cancel the wedding after you have booked your Wedding Photographer and signed the contract.
+Or perhaps the wedding isn’t cancelled but you no longer need Queenstown Wedding Photography.
 This is where the very same Contract you signed can help, by telling you what your rights are with regards to the refund of your deposit.

 REAL LIFE / REAL WEDDING EXAMPLE

-P.S.
-Here’s the cancellation clause from my contract, to give you an example of what this part of a contract might look like;
+Here’s the cancellation clause from my contract, to give you an example of what this might look like;

-Part of the contract’s purpose is to tell both you, the couple/clients, and the photographer when you have to pay what money-wise.
+Part of the contract’s purpose is to tell both the couple/clients and the photographer when to pay what.

 REAL LIFE / REAL WEDDING EXAMPLE

 I have been incredibly lucky and have only had one incident where a couple didn’t pay me.
 They did pay me in the end, but it wasn’t until around 6 months after the wedding.
 To be fair, I think they always intended to pay but ran into financial difficulties.
-They paid the balance of their Wedding Photography in monthly installments which is why it took 6 months for them to pay in full.
+They paid the balance of their Wedding Photography in monthly installments.
+As a result, it took 6 months for them to pay me the full amount.

 BROKEN LEGS, BABIES & THE BUBONIC PLAGUE

-The other time having a contract is essential is when your Wedding Photographer is injured, very ill or possibly having a baby and can’t make the Wedding Day.
+The other time having a contract is essential is when your Wedding Photographer can’t make your wedding day.
+For example, if they become injured, very ill or possibly having a baby and can’t make the Wedding Day.
 Luckily (knock on wood), in 16 years as a Wedding Photographer this has never happened to me.
-But it IS possible that an emergency could happen and your Wedding Photographer might not be able to make your Wedding Day.
-This should be covered by a clause in the Wedding Photographer’s contract so you know in advance what will happen should such a situation arise.
+But it IS possible that an emergency could take out your Wedding Photographer.
+This should be covered by a clause in the Wedding Photographer’s contract.
+That way, you know in advance what will happen should such a situation arise.